browserify-search/module/README.md

 ## Install

-`npm install browserify-search`, with the `-g` flag if you want to install the cli globally on your system.
+`npm install browserify-search`, or with the `-g` flag if you want to install the cli globally on your system.

 ## CLI